 Cover Your Air Conditioner Before Severe Weather

-You can temporarily cover your air conditioner in the winter when you know heavy snow is on the way.
-Snow and ice that accumulate inside your system can melt and refreeze, damaging condenser coils and reducing efficiency.
+You can temporarily cover your air conditioner in the winter when you know heavy snow is approaching.
+Snow and ice that accumulate inside your AC can melt and refreeze, breaking condenser coils and lowering efficiency.

-Although it’s not always possible to expect a hailstorm, you can temporarily cover your system if a strong storm is imminent in Cambridge.
-Hail can severely damage your system’s fins, affecting efficiency.
+Although it’s not always possible to predict a hailstorm, you can temporarily cover your AC if a severe storm is imminent in Cambridge.
+Hail can critically damage your system’s coils, impacting efficiency.

 Related: How Severe Weather Can Lead to AC Repair